weikailin/cs6222-fa23/5-zkp.md

 - Alice sends to Bob the string $0^n$
 - Alice sends to Bob the string $s = 3.14159...$, $n$ bits
-- Alice sends to Bob the encryption of $s$
+- Alice sends to Bob the encryption of $s$ without a key

 Shannon's information theory is relevant, but here we consider "knowledge" (instead of information) in the context of *computational aspects*.